EU, IMF give Portugal more time to meet deficit goals

 Finance Minister Vitor Gaspar said the fiscal deterioration was caused by a worsening of the euro debt crisis, including in neighbouring Spain, which is Portugal's biggest export market.

-The austerity imposed by the bailout has already led to across-the-board tax increases and spending cuts, and sent unemployment to record levels above 15 percent.
+The austerity imposed by the bailout has already led to cross-the-board tax hikes and spending cuts in Portugal and sent unemployment to record levels above 15 percent.

-Portugal is one of several euro zone countries which have struggled to meet strict fiscal goals, including Spain and Greece, as austerity deepens their recessions.
+Portugal is one of several euro zone countries which have struggled to meet strict fiscal goals, including Spain and Greece, as austerity hurts economic growth.
 Financial markets have been buoyed by an announcement last week that the European Central Bank will buy bonds of hard-hit countries.

 "These relaxed targets for this year and next will still be very hard to achieve," said Ralph Solveen, an economist at Commerzbank.
 "But the mood in the market is still that the ECB can fix the crisis, while the measures show Europe is changing the focus to get out of the crisis via growth."